NotTfueee/Qiuz-App-2/README.md

 # Qiuz-App-2

-Created this Gk App Test it Out
+Created this General knowledge Testing App Test it Out